 The course is suitable for all levels, including those who have never studied Philosophy before.
 Students should be willing to think a little mathematically, but no academic background in mathematics is needed.

 How will I be taught, and will there be any work outside the class?

 Reading will be set for each class.
 The reading is not compulsory, but students are likely to get more out of the course if they complete the reading each week.
 Classes will take the form of facilitated discussions.
-The first part of the class will typically involve an interactive lecture covering the main themes and ideas from the reading and then the second half will open up the topic to a class discussion.
+The first hour will typically involve an interactive lecture covering the main themes and ideas from the reading and then the second hour will open up the topic to a class discussion.

 Are there any other costs?
 Is there anything I need to bring?

 A notepad and pen for jotting down ideas and taking notes.

 When I've finished, what course can I do next?

 You might be interested in HP151 - How should we reason?
 An introduction to logic, starting in January 2023.